 Kyoto residents celebrate several festivals in May, including Mifune Boat Festival, the stunt-loaded shrinefest of Fukakusa Matsuri and Aoi Matsuri Festival, one of Kyoto’s oldest festivals.

 - Average Rainfall: 145mm / 13 days

-As summer descends upon Kyoto, temperatures reach an average of around 19ºC, and rain begins to get heavier again, as June is Kyoto’s second-wettest month.
+As summer descends upon Kyoto, temperatures reach an average of around 19ºC while rain begins to get heavier again, as June is Kyoto’s second-wettest month.
 Along with wet and warm weather, you should expect around 14 hours of daylight per day.

-June isn’t very busy at all, so if you want to experience the city without lots of tourists, this can be a great time, if you don’t mind tolerating hot, humid, wet weather.
+June isn’t very busy at all, so if you want to experience the city without lots of tourists, this can be a great time – but you’ll have to tolerate hot, humid, wet weather.

 June’s annual highlights include the bamboo-cutting festival of Takekiri Eshiki.